k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ## What's in this Package

-1. README.md - This document
-2. K2space.sh - A Bash shell script used to create, list, and destroy spaces defined by Web Studio profiles.
+1. K2space.sh - A Bash shell script used to create, list, and destroy spaces defined by Web Studio profiles.
 This script is used to start Fabric and the embedded Traefik reverse proxy.
 It can allocate additional heap space if required and override the default Fabric version specified in the .env file.
-3. .env file - define various Fabric and Git parameters
+2. .env file - define various Fabric and Git parameters
-4. common.config file - define various Fabric and runtime configurations
+3. common.config file - define various Fabric and runtime configurations
-5. Studio_*.config files - four Fabric Profiles to choose from
+4. Studio_*.config files - four Fabric Profiles to choose from
-6. YAML files are used to configure the Fabric and Traefik services.
+5. YAML files are used to configure the Fabric and Traefik services.
 You can use the tls-config.yaml file to configure the TLS certificate and private key.

 ## Things to Configure